Zediwan/Project-Hub/ideas/dungeon-generator.md

-# 🧪 Procedural Dungeon Generation
+# 🧪 Procedural Dungeon Generator

 ## 🔍 Overview
 Generate dungeons using algorithms like BSP, cellular automata, or Wave Function Collapse.
 Useful for roguelikes and adventure games.